Frequently Asked Questions

 Linked Hoops for flexible arrangements

-Strong Grid Supports
+Strong Grid Supports (We can make these by request).

 Do different perennials need different heights of support?